-Prior to the employee audit we reviewed the data fields available and widened the categories/added fields to ensure we could record gender identity more widely, trans history and caring responsibilities.
+Prior to the employee audit we reviewed the data fields available and widened the categories/added fields to ensure we could record gender identity more widely, as well as trans history and caring responsibilities.
 Unfortunately, due to the small numbers, and to respect confidentiality, we are still unable to report more expansive gender/trans statistics.